 Robert Houssart was born in Haarlem, Netherlands and raised in England.
 He studied at St John’s College, Cambridge, and at the Royal Northern College of Music.
 In 2018 he was appointed conductor on the staff of the Royal Danish Opera in Copenhagen, a newly created position.

-In 2016 he stood in at short notice to conduct Strauss’ Salome (in Stefan Herheim’s production) with the Kongelige Kapel/Royal Danish Orchestra, and since then his performances with this orchestra have included Weill’s Aufstieg und Fall der Stadt Mahagonny, Puccini’s La Bohème, Tosca and La Fanciulla del West, Johann Strauss’ Die Fledermaus/Flagermusen, Bizet’s Carmen and Verdi’s Rigoletto as well as performances at the Royal Danish Ballet for Blixen (music by Debussy) and Prokofiev’s Cinderella.
+In 2016 he stood in at short notice to conduct Strauss’ Salome with the Royal Danish Orchestra, and since then his performances with this orchestra have included Weill’s Aufstieg und Fall der Stadt Mahagonny, Puccini’s La Bohème, Tosca and La Fanciulla del West, Johann Strauss’ Die Fledermaus, Bizet’s Carmen and Verdi’s Rigoletto as well at the Royal Danish Ballet for Blixen (music by Debussy) and Prokofiev’s Cinderella.
 Major projects have included conducting the Danish premiere of Adès’ new opera, The Exterminating Angel, as well as a new production of his Powder Her Face, which won the Reumert Prize for Årets Opera/Opera of the Year, and the large-scale opera for teenagers and professionals, working side-by-side: David Bruce’s Intet.

 As an organist he appeared in the early 2000s all over Europe and in the USA, China and Japan.
-He held positions at Westminster and Gloucester Cathedrals, and made a number of recordings, as well as winning prizes for improvisation at competitions in Paris, Saarbrücken and St Alban’s and appearing as soloist with the Philharmonia Orchestra, the BBC Philharmonic, and the Orchestra of the Paris Conservatoire.
+He held positions at Westminster and Gloucester Cathedrals, and made a number of recordings, as well as winning prizes for improvisation at competitions in Paris, Saarbrücken and St Alban’s and appearing as a soloist with the Philharmonia Orchestra, the BBC Philharmonic, and the Orchestra of the Paris Conservatoire.